 By Daniel Salazar, Peru Country Manager

-While on a Global Volunteers service program in Peru, you will stay in Ancón, a beach district in Lima.
+I’m very proud of my culture, and love to share it with our volunteers, both at our work sites and around my homeland.
+When you serve in Peru, you will stay in Ancón, a beach district in Lima.
 This small town, technically a part of Lima but located 21 miles north of downtown Lima, is not very touristy.
 This gives you the advantage of seeing a true part of Peru, off the beaten road.
 Ancón offers some fun free-time activities that volunteers love:

 Islas Grupo de Pescadores